 -

-Open the EC2 Management Console in your AWS account, and launch an EC2 instance.
-For example, NGINX_Elasticsearch.
+Open the EC2 Management Console in your AWS account and click Launch instance.
+Read Launch an EC2 instance

 -